efrecon/tmdb-events/README.md

 ## Running

 Create an API key.
 Set the `TMDB_KEY` environment variable to the content of the API key.
 Using the key for reading from the DB is enough.
+Note: the key below is invalid, it is here for demonstration purposes.

 ```bash
 # API key to TMDB